 In case you have earned credits for the core subject but not the module, fill out the online application form for higher subject-specific semesters first.
 Please select the desired core subject plus subject-specific semester and select the placeholder “Modulangebot vorhanden” and the same subject-specific semester as the core subject and complete the form.

-The next step is to fill out the online application for first semesters.
+The next step is to fill out the online application for the first semesters.
 Please select “Kernfach vorhanden” and the desired module/s and complete the form.

-This procedure can also be used in reverse if credits have been earned for the module/s.
+This procedure can also be used in reverse, if credits have been earned for the module/s.

-In case you have been enrolled in the same study program (B.A. / B.Sc. / B.Ed. and wish to hold your previous core or main subject/s or state examination and wish to hold your main subject) within the EU, Iceland, Norway or Liechtenstein, an application for the first subject-specific semester is impossible.
+In case you have been enrolled in the same study program (B.A. / B.Sc. / B.Ed. and wish to hold your previous core or main subject/s or state examination and wish to hold your main subject) within the EU, Iceland, Norway or Liechtenstein, an application for the first subject-specific semester is not possible.
 Please read our information concerning transferring between higher education institutions in higher semesters and apply for a higher subject-specific semester.

 This regulation does not apply for applications for Pharmacy and Veterinary Medicine as the selection procedure for these programs is regulated by Hochschulstart.